 Welsh Hagen Associates

 Kappes, Cassiday & Associates

 Golder Associates Inc

 On May 15, 2018, the Company through its subsidiary Lincoln Resource Group Corp., submitted a Mine Plan of Operations (PoO) to the United States Forest Service, Humboldt-Toiyabe National Forest.
 The PoO was compiled by Welsh Hagen Associates of Reno, Nevada and incorporated data and information from a number of consulting companies that are working on the project.
-Submission of the PoO initiates the National Environmental Policy Act (NEPA), which requires the compilation of an Environmental Impact Statement (EIS), including public comment.
+Submission of the PoO and acceptance of the PoO by the U.S. Forest Services initiates the National Environmental Policy Act (NEPA), which requires the compilation of an Environmental Impact Statement (EIS), including public comment.
 The lead agency is the U.S. Forest Service - Bridgeport Ranger District in Bridgeport, California.
 Lincoln is working closely with its prime environmental contractor, Stantec Consulting Services of Reno, Nevada and the U.S. Forest Service to advance the permitting process as quickly as possible.
-Stantec has been chosen as our Prime Contractor for the EIS.
+Stantec has been chosen as the Company's prime contractor for the EIS.